Modular-proximal gradient algorithms in variable exponent Lebesgue spaces

-for some $L>0$ and for all $u$ whose norm is large enough.
-This proves that the functional is coercive.
-Moreover, it is strictly convex since $p_->1$, proper and lower semi-continuous in a reflexive Banach space, it has a unique solution. \end{proof}

-In order to interpret \eqref{alg1} as a fixed point iterative scheme, it is useful to introduce the following notion which shows analogies with the standard one of Moreau envelope (see, e.g., \cite[Chapter 12]{BauschkeCombettes2017}).
+In order to interpret \eqref{alg1} as a fixed-point iterative scheme, it is useful to introduce the following notion which shows analogies to the standard scheme of the Moreau envelope (see, e.g., \cite[Chapter 12]{BauschkeCombettes2017}).

 \begin{definition} Given $h:\lpvar\longrightarrow \R\cup\{+\infty\}$ smooth, convex, proper, l.s.c., we define the Moreau-like envelope $e_h:\lpvar^*\longrightarrow\R$ and the modular-proximal mapping $\pi_h:\lpvar^*\longrightarrow\lpvar$ as follows